passportxyz/passport-docs/pages/building-with-passport/tutorials/working-with-stamp-metadata.md

 ]
 ```

-The `/registry/stamp_metadata` endpoint simply returns an array of these metadata objects.&#x20;
+The `/registry/stamp_metadata` endpoint simply returns an array of these metadata objects.

 For the `/registry/stamps/{address}?_include_metadata=true` endpoint, these metadata objects are bundled into the credential data object.
 For an individual Stamp, the complete data object looks as follows: